charu-19/Hotel-Management-System/README.md

 # SOFTWARES USED
 WAMP was installed on the windows 10 machine and APACHE Server and MySQL were initialized.
 And, files were built inside C:\wamp\www\hms  </br>
 Sublime Text 3 was used as a text editor. </br>
-Google Chrome Version 77.0.3865.90 was used to run the project (localhost/hms/home.php was used as the url). </br>
+Google Chrome was used to run the project (localhost/hms/home.php was used as the url). </br>